February 4, 2026

 August 25, 2023

 Canopy is delighted to welcome four new members to our Board of Directors — Mar Y Sol Alvarado, Philip Jonas, Peying Lee, and Jose Talavera.
-Representing various communities served by Canopy’s programs and a wealth of unique skills and perspectives, […]
+Representing various communities served by Canopy’s programs and a wealth of unique skills and […]

 December 13, 2022